-The EC_TYPE keyword shall be followed by “ = YYY”, where YYY is a member of the keywords of ANNEX B, subsections B4 or B5 (sans “COV_NNXNN”).
+The EC_STATE_TYPE keyword value shall be selected from Table B4 or B5 (not including “COV_NNXNN”).

 The OCM EC implementation may also be used to accommodate secular orbit perturbations via polynomials governing time.
 This means that a seventh set of polynomial coefficients may be supplied to yield either an “adjusted” state event time as a function of time, e.g., tevent=ECrepresentationtime of interest.
 Such an implementation facilitates the use of more simple baseline orbit propagators for “Hybrid” EC application.
-For this reason, orbit state types (EC_TYPE) may be also selected from ANNEX B, subsections B4 or B5, where subsection B5 (excepting COV_NNXNN) allows orbit states to be comprised of time in addition to the standard six-element orbit state specification.
+For this reason, orbit state types (EC_STATE_TYPE) may be also selected from ANNEX B, subsections B4 or B5, where subsection B5 (excepting COV_NNXNN) allows orbit states to be comprised of time in addition to the standard six-element orbit state specification.

 The OCM EC implementation may also be used to specify orbit states at a specific event which vary as a function of time within a specified launch window (as opposed to sequential orbit states as a function of correspondingly-sequential time).
 As such, each polynomial segment may be used to provide the time and orbit state corresponding to a specific launch event (e.g. Stage 2 ignition).
-Such an application would therefore typically draw its orbit state types (EC_TYPE) from ANNEX B, subsection B5 (rather than subsection B4), allowing event time to accompany the standard six-element orbit state specification.
+Such an application would therefore typically draw its orbit state types (EC_STATE_TYPE) from ANNEX B, subsection B5 (rather than subsection B4), allowing event time to accompany the standard six-element orbit state specification.

-The user may choose to use either polynomial and/or series representations to provide orbit state (or orbit state residual) information at key events by having EC_TSTART and EC_TSTOP set to the same value, whereupon those events should be annotated by a preceding descriptive comment line.
+The user may choose to use either polynomial and/or series representations to provide orbit state (or orbit state residual) information at key mission events by having EC_TSTART and EC_TSTOP set to the same value, whereupon those key mission events should be annotated by a preceding descriptive comment line.

 At least one space character must be used to separate the items in each coefficient data line.